BurnOutTrader/fund-forge/README.md

 Accuracy was tested using only market orders, enter long, enter short, exit long, exit short, however all other orders follow the same logic and should work accurately and I will build a test in the future.

-Any slight differences in expected statistical values will be due to rounding, I round profit to tick size and calulate by number of ticks, quantity and value per tick, then round to 2 decimal places.
+Any slight differences in expected statistical values will be due to rounding.
+- The ledger rounds average prices to the symbols decimal_accuracy each time a position increases or decreases in size.
+- it then determines the number of ticks based on the symbol tick_size and
+- multiplies the number of ticks by position quantity and value per tick.

 I do this for each position when the position closes or changes open value, not when the stats are calculated.